 The Candida Diet Guidelines

-Diet plays a larger role in our overall health than we give it credit for, even in the twenty-first century where science is able to show more effectively how diet influences our health.
-A diet high in refined carbohydrates, alcohol, sugar, and low in probiotics is a breading ground for candida overgrowth to occur.
+Diet can play a larger role in our overall health than we give it credit for, even in the twenty-first century where science is able to show more effectively how diet can influence our health.
+A diet high in refined carbohydrates, alcohol, sugar, and low in probiotics is more likely to be a breading ground for candida overgrowth to occur.

 Nutritionists and researchers are finding the growth of candida albicans can be controlled to an extent by diet.
 A diet called, The Candida Diet, and it gives 11 simple guidelines to follow when you are attempting to kill off the candida in your body.*

 1. Avoid added sugars - sodas, candy, processed foods, etc.

 2. Eat non-starchy vegetables – leafy greens, broccoli, and cauliflower.

 3. Eat low sugar fruits – apples, pears, avocados.